 Saadi Shirazi- Abu-Mohammad Muslih al-Din Shirazi- the great Persian poet of all time, was born in Shiraz in the 13th century.
 He is one of the most influential Persian poets of the medieval period, admired for his artistry in expressing the deepest moral and social thoughts in the simplest words for all ages.
-He is well-known as “Master of speech” among Persian scholars and one of the best poets of classical Persian literature.
+He is well-known as the “Master of speech” among Persian scholars and one of the best poets of classical Persian literature.
 His two outstanding literary masterpieces are Golestan and Bostan.

 The exact date of his birth is not known.
 According to his qasida poems, he left home to explore the world in 1225, contemporary to the invasion of Mongols to Fars.
 In Golestan, composed in 1258, he addresses himself as a person who has lived 50 years, but he is still naïve and does not know much about life.

 Saadi was a man of learning and traveling.
-Mingling with a diverse group of people from intellectuals, merchants, preachers, farmers, ordinary people, and the survivors of the Mongol invasion to Sufi dervishes and even the thieves in remote areas far from the invaded regions, he did his best to study the society and to preach and advise people to gravitate to the wisdom and morality.
-He finally came back to Shiraz before 1257 CE in his late forties and it was the time that he finished the composition of his masterpiece called Bustan.
+He met all kinds of people, from intellectuals, merchants, preachers, farmers, ordinary people, and survivors of the Mongol invasions to Sufi dervishes and even thieves living in remote areas far from the invaded regions.
+Saadi was able to study society and advise and preach to people to follow wisdom and morality.
+He finally came back to Shiraz before 1257 CE in his late forties, and it was the time that he finished the composition of his masterpiece called Bustan.
 His birthplace Shiraz was where he spent the remainder of his life and was greatly respected by the residents and ruler of the city.
 He passed away between 1291 and 1294 in Shiraz.
 He has been titled a Sheikh because of his depth of knowledge.

 His best-known work Bustan (or Bostan), was completed in 1257.
-Bustan is completely in verse.
+Bustan is entirely in verse.
 It includes 183 stories in ten chapters about the virtues such as justice, kindness, love, modesty, liberality, generosity, satisfaction, and happiness, and the ecstatic practices of dervishes addressing all people to have a better and happier life.
 Bustan was called Saadi Nameh in older versions.
 It contains about 4000 verses.